calniotrey/stellaris-list-extender/README.md

 The highest index (ff) is defined by the number of stack levels SLEX uses to get and set the variables/event_targets.
 The getter and setter (and all similar functions such as change/multiply/...) use 1 stack level for constant index and 2 stack levels for variable index.
 The sort function uses 3 stack levels.
 This means that when writing your scripted_effects, you should have a maximum of 2 stack levels when using the sort functions, 3 when using getter/setter with a variable index and 4 when using a constant index.

 Now about getting the value of a trigger condition into a variable.
 This is also a scripted effect, and it currently uses **4 levels of the stack**.
 It can take nearly any trigger condition as parameter and store its value inside a variable.
-The value will be the integer that it closest to 0 without the distance to the real value being more than 1 : if the real value is 83.54, the variable will hold 83.
-Same if the real value was 83 or 83.001.
-If the real value was -42.16 or -42.98, the variable will hold -42.
+The decimal part of the value is discarded (i.e. the value is truncated).
 On top of that, if the real value exceeds 65 536 (2^16) included, the variable will hold +/- 65 535.
 Special scripted_effects for getting decimal places (like getting 42.3 from 42.31) should be implemented soon.